Fairfield School Programs

 The Grade 2 programs include setting up a salt water tank in the classroom; a ‘Mystery in the Marsh’ activity to test students’ detective skills; and a trip to Southport Beach to investigate the variety of wildlife habitats found there.

-For more information, contact the CANE Coordinator at each school; or call Colleen Noyes 203-259-6305, ext.
+For more information, contact the CANE Coordinator at each school or call Colleen Noyes 203-259-6305, ext.
 112.

-TRAINING SCHEDULE: For the 2017/2018 click here.
+TRAINING SCHEDULE: For the 2019-2020 Training Schedule, click here.